 We love pool noodles!
-They’re bright, colorful, and make great manipulatives in reading, math, and beyond.
+They’re bright, colorful, and make great manipulatives for reading, math, and beyond.
 Plus, this time of year, they’re so inexpensive to buy (you can even get them in bulk and shipped for free).
-Here are some of our favorite uses for pool noodles in the classroom.
+Here are some of our favorite pool noodle uses for the classroom.

 Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!

 Reading practice is always more fun with manipulatives.
 This is the original project we did for creative pool noodle uses at WeAreTeachers, and you all loved it!
 You can easily change it up to meet your classroom’s specific needs.
 Get the full instructions and watch the video here.

 2. Teach the different parts of speech.